dedhe/chatbot-whatsapp-for-dad-jokes/README.md

 try to send message to your number like <b> Give me a joke </b> or <b>"tell me a joke" </b> or any sentence where there is a joke in it and then the app will reply it with a random <b>dad joke</b>

+<b> Note </b> <br>
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.